A crisis plan is a must-have for businesses operating in today’s complex, interconnected environment.

 Having a crisis plan in place allows executives to mobilize more quickly and efficiently when the time comes to execute on the plan.
 And remember, it’s not a matter of if, but when a crisis will occur.

-If you’re ready to get serious about crisis and reputation management, read on and follow these top five tips for creating an effective crisis-management plan from JConnelly’s Tom Vogel, who leads the firm’s crisis management practice.
+If you’re ready to get serious about crisis and reputation management, read on and follow these top five tips for creating an effective crisis-management plan from JConnelly’s crisis management team.

 As John F. Kennedy said, “When written in Chinese, the word ‘crisis’ is composed of two characters.
 One represents danger and the other represents opportunity.”
 Businesses that effectively plan for every eventuality will be in a much stronger position to not only move past the immediate crisis but emerge even stronger.